lathomas64/palette-builder/wp-content/plugins/builder/imani.md

 ### Gina's Notes For Imani
 - none presently

+### Imani's Notes For Gina
+- none presently

 ### Changes/Additions
 - [ ] Need to overwrite, save new saved palette
 - [ ] how to remove saved palettes
 - [ ] Remember closing help boxes
 - [ ] Sort should show which sort is currently active
-- [x] When there's no value, default = none (replaces "unknown")

 ### Bugs
 - [ ] Using X to clear search field does not update list
-- [x] Vivid/muted and Muted/Vivid sort are switched
-- [x] color family, color temperature, and finish display as unknown if multiple values present.
-  * Gina changed color family & color temperature to one combined field.
-Take the first color tag and display here.
-  * just pick the first if we have multiples (for now.
-Gina may have different schema later)
-- [ ] Attempting to load user color story breaks the whole thing
+- [ ] Attempting to load user color story breaks the whole thing.
-- [X] 2x when building a larger story, clicking on the right side of the palette made the size reset to 3x3
+  * Imani's note: can you provide more detail?
 - [ ] Neutral filter button doesn't work.
       * Gina's note: I've been thinking about adding neutral as a color family taxonomy, if that would make it easier.
+      * Imani's note: yes all the color filters are looking at color family currently and that would make the neutral filter work.

 ## Tasks
 ### Imani

 #### Airtable
-- [x] Data processing: fix Airtable photo export so that it pulls more than 100 images
 - [ ] Builder Front-End Interface Data processing: fix Shopify JSON flatten

 #### Wordpress/Import/back-end stuff